-Option Meaning Snap to Grid Make controls snap to a grid position when you place them or move them. = of move them.
+Option Meaning Snap to Grid Make controls snap to a grid position when you place them or move them.
 Show Grid Show or hide the grid when the workspace displays.
 X Specify the size (width) of the grid cells.
 Y Specify the size (height) of the grid cells.
 Show Ruler Show a ruler.
 The ruler uses the units of measurement specified in the Style dialog box.
-See "Changing the report style" on page 216.
+See "Changing the report style" on page 214.